Nutechgy/Employee-Data-Table/README.md

 Contributing
 Contributions are welcome!
 If you have any suggestions, enhancements, or bug fixes, feel free to open an issue or create a pull request.

-License
-This project is licensed under the MIT License.

-css
-Copy code

-Replace the placeholder text (e.g., `your-username`, `link-to-your-video`) with appropriate values specific to your project.
-This README template provides installation instructions, usage guidelines, information about the walkthrough video, technical details, contribution guidelines, and licensing details.
-Make sure to include a link to your walkthrough video demonstrating the functionality of the employee tracker as specified in the acceptance criteria.